vidiff/vidiff-documentation-and-issues/README.md

 ## Getting started

 First, [create your Vidiff account](https://app.vidiff.com/signup).
-Wether you want to use GitHub or not is up to you.
+Whether you want to use GitHub or not is up to you.
 If you choose not to use GitHub, create a new Project that points to your app's repository.

 If you do not want to share your code with Vidiff, read the [section about hidding your source](#foo).